Standard Terms For The Supply Of Goods And/Or Services

 25.9 This clause 25 constitutes each Party’s irrevocable consent to arbitration proceedings, and no Party may withdraw from such proceedings or claim that it is not bound by this clause.

-26.2 The Parties unconditionally consent and submit to the non-exclusive jurisdiction of the
+26.2 The Parties unconditionally consent and submit to the non-exclusive jurisdiction of the High Court of South Africa (Gauteng Division, Johannesburg) in regard to all matters arising from these Standard Terms.

 27. General